go-to-k/image-scanner-with-trivy/README.md

   directory: resolve(__dirname, './'),
 });

+const ecrDeployment = new ECRDeployment(this, 'DeployImage', {
+  src: new DockerImageName(image.imageUri),
+  dest: new DockerImageName(`${repository.repositoryUri}:latest`),
+});

-// Add properties you want for trivy options (ignoreUnfixed, severity, scanners, trivyIgnore, etc). const imageScanner = new ImageScannerWithTrivy(this, 'ImageScannerWithTrivy', {
+const imageScanner = new ImageScannerWithTrivy(this, 'ImageScannerWithTrivy', {
   imageUri: image.imageUri,
   repository: image.repository,
+  // If vulnerabilities are detected, the following `ECRDeployment` will not be executed, deployment will fail.
+  // Note: This option only works when `failOnVulnerability` is `true` (default).
+  blockConstructs: [ecrDeployment],
 });

-// By adding `addDependency`, if the vulnerabilities are detected by `ImageScannerWithTrivy`, the following `ECRDeployment` will not be executed, deployment will fail. const ecrDeployment = new ECRDeployment(this, 'DeployImage', {
-  src: new DockerImageName(image.imageUri),
-  dest: new DockerImageName(`${repository.repositoryUri}:latest`),
-});
-ecrDeployment.node.addDependency(imageScanner);
 ```

 ### Scan Logs Output